Table of Contents

 - Examples: Boron, silicon, germanium

-- Most elements are solid at room temperature.
+- Most elements are solids at room temperature.

-- Eleven elements are gases at room temperature.
+- 11 elements are gases at room temperature.

-- Two elements, mercury and bromine, are liquids at room temperature.
+- Mercury and bromine are liquids at room temperature.

-- Gallium and cesium become liquid slightly above room temperature.
+- Gallium and cesium melt slightly above room temperature.

 b.
 Compounds